Frequently Asked Questions

-- Basic crossovers are located on small roads with little traffic and advanced crossovers are found on larger roads with higher traffic volumes
+- Basic crossovers are located on small roads with little traffic; advanced crossovers are found on larger roads with higher traffic volumes

-- Basic crossovers don’t have push buttons and flashing lights and advanced crossovers have rapid flashing beacons that activate when you press the button
+- Basic crossovers don’t have push-buttons and flashing lights; advanced crossovers have rapid flashing beacons that activate when you press the button

-- Basic crossovers don’t have overhead signs and advanced crossovers do
+- Basic crossovers don’t have overhead signs; advanced crossovers do